arthurprs/burst-trie/README.md

 [![Build Status](https://travis-ci.org/arthurprs/burst-trie.svg)](https://travis-ci.org/arthurprs/burst-trie)

 Implements an ordered map as an Adaptive Burst Trie.
-It's a very fast Trie variant specialized for byte ordered types.
+It's a very fast Trie variant specialized for byte ordered types (like a string).

 ***This is a work in progress***